 Specialized support and a dedicated nursing computer testing lab

-Click to view course requirements for the major in Nursing (BSN).
+Click to view course requirements for the Nursing (BSN).

 124 credits (including Elms College core requirements).